-Introduction to Moeller method and to "whip motion"
+Moeller method and "whip motion" technique

 with speed and dynamics, using the drum sticks bounce.

 When studying percussion technique, the initial approach is surely the most important phase;

-that's why one should rely on a good teacher, especially to learn the Moeller technique.
+that's why one should rely on a good teacher, especially to learn the Moeller Technique.

 The following drum lesson is an introduction to the fundamental principles of this technique and to the four different strokes that make it.

-Established in late XIX Century, the Moeller technique, or Moeller Method, is still the most effective way to learn how to properly move the drum sticks,
+Established in late XIX Century, the Moeller Technique, or Moeller Method, is still the most effective way to learn how to properly move the drum sticks,

 and play with speed and dynamics.
 Its conventional rules are easy, but their application requires much studying: